granuels/Code-Test/README.md

 - end with **e**
 - both start with **t** and end with **e**

-Built with Dart + plain HTML/CSS.
+Built with Dart (compiled to JavaScript), plain HTML and CSS.

 ---